– Tipped to use the same battery as the iPhone 14

 iPhone SE 4 release date and price

-It’s hard to say when the iPhone SE 4 will land since, unlike most phones, we don’t get a new one every year.
+It’s hard to say when (or if) the iPhone SE 4 will land since, unlike most phones, we don’t get a new one every year.
 The iPhone SE 3 landed in March 2022, but the iPhone SE 2 was unveiled in April 2020, and the original model landed in March 2016.

 Along with these renders, the source claims the iPhone SE 4 will have a 6.1-inch screen and come in Midnight (black), Starlight (white), and Product RED shades.